-For my JF shoe brand, I introduced two models with crepe this A/W. I really loved the
+A few years ago I introduced two models with crepe soles.
+I really loved the

-And what was funny, as I was launching AW with crepe soles, Crockett & Jones had this same idea in mind, but doing so for their SS19 collection and adding it to more than just boot models as I had done.
-And of course while I have a good relationship with C&J we did not plan this by any means but it was refreshing to know that we were both with the same ideas in mind as two brands of the same industry.
-Now if only a 3rd brand came on board, say
+What was funny, as I was launching my A/W season with crepe soles, Crockett & Jones had this same idea in mind, but doing so for their SS19 collection and adding it to more than just boot models as I had done.
+And of course, while I have a good relationship with C&J we did not plan this by any means but it was refreshing to know that we were both with the same ideas in mind as two brands of the same industry.
+In the end, none of it panned out for anyone and we all discontinued the crepe sole models to be left for Made to Order purchases.

-What I really liked about their offering was the double monks highlighted.
+What I really liked though about Crockett & Jones’ offering was the double monks above.
 A snuff suede double monk is the perfect model to add a crepe sole

 What shoe model would you like to see a crepe sole on?
-And crepe sole of what color?
+Or do you think that it should stay out of the collections of shoe brands?

 I love crepe soles comfortably cushy underfoot and surprisingly grippy in wet and winter weather.
 Aesthetically, though, they work best with casual footwear.
 Your applications seem well paired.
 Those C&J double monks come uncomfortably close to a stylistic disconnect between a very casual outsole and a not very casual upper.